FelixOnline/v2/content/articles/2016-5-27-imperial-gets-20-of-its-research-money-from-the-eu.md

 It reports that 22 other London institutions also benefit from EU grants, with King’s getting 30% of its funding from the EU, and Greenwich 25%.

-Digital Science’s report also showed that the UK is the second\-biggest beneficiary of EU funding for science, getting a quarter of its funding from the union, amounting to £967 million in funding last year alone.
+Digital Science’s report also showed that the UK is the second-biggest beneficiary of EU funding for science, getting a quarter of its funding from the union, amounting to £967 million in funding last year alone.
 This is about 16% of the EU’s total research grant budget.

 In the last decade, British research facilities have received just over £8 billion from the EU, coming in second to Germany.
 Since 2009, the UK has got back around 7% of its EU subs from such funding.
 The EU pays for 41% of the UK’s publicly funded cancer research and 62% of its nanotechnology funding, both of which have significant bases at Imperial.